Efficient Multi-Agent System Training with Data Influence-Oriented Tree Search: Evaluation Results

 \section{Evaluation Results}

 In this section, we first evaluate the effectiveness of DITS (§~\ref{subsection:main_results}).
-Then we demonstrate the superiority of data influence through ablation study (§~\ref{subsection:single_iteration}) and explore the impact of synthesis scaling on data quality (§~\ref{subsection:synthesis time scaling}).
-Finally, we analyze the effects of selection ratio and iteration times (§~\ref{subsection:selection_ratio}).
+Then we demonstrate the superiority of data influence through ablation studies (§~\ref{subsection:single_iteration}) and explore the impact of synthesis scaling on data quality (§~\ref{subsection:synthesis time scaling}).
+Finally, we analyze the effects of selection ratio, iteration times, and validation set size (§~\ref{subsection:selection_ratio}).